namhyung/uftrace/INSTALL.md

 Now uftrace can be built without any external libraries.
 But in order to use more advanced features, it'd be better to install them like below.

+Firstly, please make sure `pkg-config` is installed in the system to properly detect the dependencies of uftrace.
+Otherwise, some packages may not be detected even if they are already installed and it disables some features of uftrace.

 Historically uftrace depended on the `libelf` from elfutils project for ELF file manipulation.
 While it's not mandatory anymore, we recommend you to install it for better handling of ELF binaries.
 Also `libdw` library is